 We use the Simple Risk Weight Approach ("SRWA") for equity exposures excluding investment funds.
 Under the SRWA, we apply the risk weights assigned by applicable regulations to the equity exposures.
 The SRWA sets a maximum risk weight of 100%, provided that the non-significant equity exposure does not exceed 10% of our Tier 1 plus Tier 2 capital.
-Our non-significant equity exposure did not exceed the 10% threshold for the three months ended March 31, 2023 and therefore the maximum risk weight we applied was 100%.
-Our investment funds are primarily related to our BOLI program and money market funds.
-We have elected to utilize the Full Look-through approach for our BOLI program, which will allow us to compute a risk-weighted asset amount for each exposure in the program.
-We will continue to use the Alternative Modified Look-Through Approach ("AMLTA") to calculate RWA for money market funds.
+Our non-significant equity exposure did not exceed the 10% threshold for the three months ended June 30, 2023 and therefore the maximum risk weight we applied was 100%.
+Investment funds are primarily related to other equity investments that are accounted for under the cost method of accounting and money market funds.
+We use the Alternative Modified Look-Through Approach ("AMLTA") to calculate RWA for investment funds.
 Under the AMLTA, the equity exposures are allocated on a pro rata basis depending on the investment fund limits in the fund prospectus and assigned a risk weight that corresponds to the investment type.
+We have elected to utilize the Full Look-through approach for our investment in fixed income funds related to our separate account Bank-Owned Life Insurance and the exposure and risk-weighted asset amounts are excluded from the equity table below.

-Table 7 provides a summary of our equity exposure and RWA as of March 31, 2023.
+Table 7 provides a summary of our equity exposure and RWA as of June 30, 2023.